SayaUSB/Footstep/README.md

-visualization of a walking pathfinding simulation for humanoid robot
+Visualization of a walking pathfinding simulation for humanoid robot